You’ll love these 16 books about travel & self-discovery

 On the Road is a classic of beat literature but not a fun read.
 Nope.
 But it is essential reading if you’re into travel and American lit…which, fortunately, I am.

 On the Road is a fictionalized account of Kerouac’s American road trip travels with Neal Cassady, another major fixture of the Beat Generation.
-On the Road cemented Kerouac’s standing as THE voice of the beats.
+On the Road cemented Kerouac’s standing as THE voice of the Beats.

 Gulliver’s Travels by Jonathan Swift